Pope Plastic Surgery: George Pope, MD, FACS

 When Can I Exercise After Breast Augmentation?

-Most patients are ready to return to work within 10 to 14 days and resume light exercise in a month as directed by Dr. Pope.
+Most patients are ready to resume light exercise in a month, as directed by Dr. Pope.
 It’s important to stand and walk around slowly at least 3 times a day for the first month.

 Can I Breastfeed After Breast Augmentation?